Cvilla828/Getscore-gios/README.md

 ## Commands
    - `@getscore getscore`: returns the scores for all match ups in league for current week
-   - `@getscore getpredictions`: returns the predicted scores for all match ups in league for current week
    - `@getscore getnflscores`: returns all nfl teams' match-ups, scores, and status
-   - `@getscore getnflscores teamname`: returns specified nfl team's match-ups, scores, and status
+   - `@getscore getnflscores [team name]`: returns specified nfl team's match-ups, scores, and status
+   - `@getscore getstandings`: returns the standings for the league
+   - `@getscore getrost [fantasy team name]`: returns the roster with play status for each player of requested team
+   - `@getscore getpastnflplays`: returns the recent scoring plays
+   - `@getscore getpastnflplays [team name]`: returns this weeks scoring plays for that team's game

 ## Dependenies
   - rauth